jake0011/AWS-Academy-Cloud-Security-Foundations/Module2.md

-# AWS Security Fundamentals: Study Guide
+# Module Title: Introduction to Security on AWS.

 ## Incident Response and Mitigation